 What Is Narcissistic Personality Disorder And How Can It Be Treated?

-Someone with a narcissistic personality disorder tends to be extremely focused on their own importance.
-Where most people think of themselves as pretty important, a narcissist believes this to an even stronger degree.
-In fact, they believe it so strongly that they have little empathy or care for others because they believe those others are there only to make their life better or easier.
-At the same time, however, they have a very fragile sense of self-esteem which makes them crave admiration and attention from others and crumble at the first sign of criticism.
+There are a few types of narcissists, but they all have similar tendencies.
+Someone with a narcissistic personality disorder tends to be highly focused on their own importance and has little empathy or care for others, often believing other people are there only to make their life better or easier.
+At the same time, however, they have a fragile sense of self and react strongly to criticism.

 Symptoms of Narcissistic Personality Disorder

 Narcissistic personality disorder can be tough to diagnose and requires a thorough evaluation and assessment performed by a mental health professional.
 Psychotherapists often look at patterns of behavior and functioning.
 Like other personality disorders, narcissistic personality disorder is thought to develop due to a mix of environmental and biological factors, or both nature and nurture.
 Specifically, early rejection during childhood is linked with the development of narcissistic personality traits.